ALL

 You will get the results as soon as the screening is done.
 The result of the test is a pass or refer.

 • A refer result means your baby did not pass the hearing screening.
-The test does not tell us why your baby did not pass.
+The screening test does not tell us why your baby did not pass.
 To find out why your baby did not pass and to rule out hearing loss, they will be referred for a more specialized hearing test.
+Learn more about specialized hearing tests for children.

 Why do some babies get a refer result on their hearing screening?